ckrk/bidding_learning/README.md

 The output mode is hardcoded in the function render belonging to BiddingMarket_energy_Environment

+#### Fringe Player

+The fringe player reads his bids from a csv-file.
+The name of the file is hardcoded in the reset function from BiddingMarket_energy_Environment.py.
+Currently, we provide two standard test csv:

+- others.csv (non-trivial, Test Case by Christoph Graf, for comparision with optimization solver, 60 bids)
+- simple_fringe.csv (easy file, price_bids increase by 1000, quantity_bids increase by 1, 60 bids)

+Attention, only csv with 60 bids are compatible!

 #### Test Parameters

 The noise model and its variants is hard-coded in test_main.py.